sgaul/unemployment/index.md

 ![plot of chunk unnamed-chunk-10](assets/fig/unnamed-chunk-10.png)

 The ACS provides many additional demographic breakouts.
-For example, data by age demonstrates that unemployment rates are highest for young males within the region, similar to other parts of Connecticut.
+The chart below looks at Connecticut's three largest metro areas, with 5-year census estimates  for [civilians in the labor force](http://factfinder2.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_11_5YR_B23001&prodType=table).

-The chart below looks at Connecticut's main metro areas, with 5-year census estimates  for [civilians in the labor force](http://factfinder2.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_11_5YR_B23001&prodType=table).
+Unemployment rates are highest for young males within the region, similar to other parts of Connecticut.

 ![plot of chunk unnamed-chunk-11](assets/fig/unnamed-chunk-11.png)